rwilson504/Blogger/Calendar-Control-Multilingual/calendar-control-multilingual.md

 Multilingual support has been added to the Calendar Control I recently shared.
+This support works in both Canvas and Model apps.

 ![Control Overview](https://github.com/rwilson504/PCFControls/raw/master/Calendar/images/calendarcontrol.gif)